-To perform all job functions in a courteous and professional manner consistent with the mission and goals of Albany Troy Cataract & Laser Associates, PLLC.
+To perform all job functions in a courteous and professional manner consistent with the mission and goals of Ophthalmic Consultants of the Capital Region.
 Primarily responsible for scheduling ophthalmic surgeries at the ambulatory surgery center and local hospitals in accordance with the practice’s policies and procedures.

 High school diploma or GED.
 Excellent verbal communication skills and the ability to interface with staff members and other facilities.
 Willingness to travel between offices.
 Ability to work under pressure and remain calm in highly stressful daily situations.

 - Follow all current and future policies and procedures of the department.

 - Maintain surgical schedule for doctor(s) and communicate necessary changes.

 - Consistently schedule surgery days to the mutual satisfaction of the patient, surgeon and facility staff.